What is a Family Lawyer

 Andrew also represents clients in business transactions, offering legal guidance on everything from contract negotiation to business disputes.
 He has advised on multimillion-dollar real estate deals, ensuring that every aspect of the transaction is handled professionally and in his client’s best interest.

-Andrew has previous experience as in-house counsel at a large Montgomery County real estate developer managing a portfolio of over 3 million sq. ft.
+Andrew has previous experience as in-house counsel at a regional real estate management and development company, overseeing a portfolio of over 3 million sq. ft. of commercial space.
 He negotiated leases, handled zoning and permitting issues, and directed outside counsel in litigation matters.

 How to Handle a Contested Divorce